OpusCapita/react-showroom-client/README.md

 * Developer-side variant
 * **Always write** the documentation :pencil:
-* Take care about other developers and others take care about you :point_up:
+* Take care about other developers and others take care about you :tophat:

 ### [Server application](./docs/server.md)